jordanbonilla/OnlineVoting/README.md

 3. Results automatically go into the linked Google Spreadsheet

-4. When the voting period has ended, the Python script reads in the results from this spreadsheet, parses it, and calculate the winners based on instant runoff.
+4. When the voting period has ended, the Python script reads in the results from this spreadsheet, parses it, and calculates the winners based on instant runoff.
 The results are automatically emailed out.

 # Security and anonymity: